-A trial will be initiated this week to evaluate the response of ryegrass to starter fertilizer.
+This trial was seeded last week at the Magnusson Research Farm.
 Trial objective is to evaluate ryegrass seed tolerance and ryegrass seedling growth with and without starter fertilizer.
 Starter fertilizers are important in other crop (wheat, corn and sunflowers).
 This trial will help determine the response of ryegrass to a starter fertilizer.
 This starter fertilizer may increase the fall growth rate and/or improve winter survivability of ryegrass.